Monthly Archives: September 2015

 Nagle Bakery II

 This was the unfortunate part of most of the bakeries I tried in Inwood.
-By the time I got to the bakeries, everything seemed stale like it had been sitting since the morning.
-Nagle Bakery though is not bad and if you are in the neighborhood, it’s worth the stop.
+By the time I got to the bakeries it was later in the afternoon so everything seemed not as fresh as first thing in the morning and it had been sitting since the morning.
+Nagle Bakery, though is not bad and if you are in the neighborhood, it’s worth the stop.

 Nagle Bakery